csci104/site/_includes/writeups/twitter-1.md

 Note: You may use the C++ STL version of all data structures (i.e. `vector<>`, `map<>`, `set<>`, etc.) in this problem.

-Our project (will be used in 2 homeworks) for the semester will be to model a microblog site such as Twitter.
+Our project (may be used in another homework) for the semester will be to model a microblog site such as Twitter.
 As you will see, it will require using quite a lot of the data structures you are learning about.
 At a high level, a microblog site is based on the following components:

 1. Users that follow other users (this forms a graph with users as vertices and follow relationships as **directed** edges)
 1. A timeline for each user (user x) that shows their posts as well as others' posts from those that user x follows and (potentially later) posts with appropriate @ mentions
 1. Quick lookup/indexing of tagged keywords (hashtags)

 For this (first) part of the project, we focus on parsing users and their feeds and searching for tweets based on hashtags.
-You will want to keep an eye on making your code well documented and easy to expand, as you will be adding to it later.
-(That said, you will also be allowed to rewrite your code later.)
+You will want to keep an eye on making your code well documented and easy to extend, as you may be adding to it later.
+(That said, you will also be allowed to rewrite your code later, if necessary.)

 For now, while tweets may contain `@username` mentions you don't have to do any special processing of these and can simply show that as text in the tweet.